 A Distinct Experience

 Pique Collective performances are always live—and they always feature classical, modern, contemporary art music from the vast literature of existing and newly created works.
-Prior shows have been at places like pop-up venues, and underground darkened meditation lounges, in warehouse art studios, and at Artscape in Baltimore, MD
+Prior shows have been at places like pop-up venues, darkened underground meditation lounges, in warehouse art studios, and at Artscape in Baltimore, MD

 A Hint of Hon'